ericmcdaniel/MSS-Code-Guidelines/README.md

 }
 ```

-Separate structural properties from visual properties using extends.
+- <a name="SeparateStructure"></a> Separate structural properties from visual properties using extends.
 This
     will allow us to easily swap visual skinning of elements without needing to
     override css definitions.
 This format also serves as a self-documenting table
     of contents.

 ```sass